What is Sustainable Farms & Fields?

 • Demonstration projects showcasing a practice eligible through SFF that is not commonly used in an area and must include a substantial outreach component OR demonstration projects used to gather more information about the feasibility and impact of a practice that is not yet eligible but shows promise as a climate-smart practice.

-SFF funding is open to conservation districts and other public entities only.
-Interested producers should reach out to their CD, WSU Extension Office, or local climate-smart government program.
+This funding is open to conservation districts and other public entities only.
+Interested producers should contact their CD, WSU Extension Office, or local climate-smart government program.

 Files & Publications